picosh/official-blog/status/status-012.md

 We received a bunch of feedback, mostly positive, and had a blast monitoring our services, responding to questions, and shepherding user engagement on pico.
-It was totally unexpected and highly motivating for me and Antonio.
+It was totally unexpected and highly motivating for us.

 We wanted to take this opportunity to continue the dialog about our platform and where we see it going into the future.